-A letting fee is a fee which can be charged by a property management company or solicitor to cover the costs with putting a tenancy in place.
+A letting fee is a fee that can be charged by a property management company or solicitor to cover the costs by putting a tenancy in place.

 This includes the time for having showings, reviewing applications, preparing agreements and the initial property inspection.